CarloLopezh1/portfolio-projects/project-1-capstone-tech-trends/README.md

-# Technology Trends & Developer Demographics Using Python and IBM Cognos
+# Tech Trends & Developer Insights • Built with Python and IBM Cognos

 This project analyzes current and future technology trends alongside developer demographics using global survey data.
 It combines IBM Cognos dashboards with Python-based data cleaning and visualizations.